ASM Policy Brief

 ASM Policy Statements

 - ASM Advocates for Scientific Solutions to Climate Change: ASM joined 48 fellow scientific societies in a letter urging Congress to act immediately on climate change with research and innovation.

-- The Role of Microbiology in Sustainable Development: ASM leadership hosted a virtual panel during the United Nations General Assembly Science Summit discussing the role and contribution of science to the attainment of the UN's Sustainable Development Goals.
+- The Role of Microbiology in Sustainable Development: ASM leadership discussed the role and contribution of the microbial sciences to the attainment of the United Nation's Sustainable Development Goals.

 Microbes, Mitigation and Bioremediation

 Microbes are adept at adapting, surviving and thriving in extreme and constantly changing environments.
 ASM leadership hosted a virtual panel during the United Nations General Assembly (UNGA) Science Summit discussing the role and contribution of science to the attainment of the United Nations Sustainable Development Goals (SDGs).
 The SDGs include 17 interconnecting global objectives identified by the UN as a "blueprint to achieve a better and more sustainable future for all" by 2030.